saadelm/HSM-payShield-10K-and-9K/Configure_Fraud_Detection_A7.md

-Re-enable PIN Verification ( PIN Doğrulamayı Yeniden Etkinleştirme)
+Re-enable PIN Verification

-Command : A7
+Command: A7

-Function : HSM dolandırıcılık algılama işlevinin yapılandırmasını sıfırlamak için kullanılır.

-Authorizataion : Bu komutun çalışması için HSM cihazının offline olması gerekmektedir.
-Authorized State ya da activity audit.console kısmının authorized olması gerekmektedir.
-LMK smartkartlarının yönetimi için Officerların yetkilendirme vermesi gerekmektedir.

-Errors : yetki yok hatası, not offline hatası, PIN doğrulama şuanda devre dışı değil.

-ÖR-1 :
+Function: Used to reset the configuration of the HSM fraud detection function.

+Authorization: For this command to run, the HSM must be offline.
+It must be in the Authorized state or the activity audit.console state must be authorized.
+Officers must provide authorization for management of LMK smart cards.

+Errors: authorization error, not offline error, PIN verification is not currently disabled.

+Example 1:

 ![image](https://user-images.githubusercontent.com/77227227/196622996-87f64def-0e63-4545-b7b4-ad7910bd6d3c.png)